AUMSA/2020-MSA-content/Web App & APIs/README.md

 > **Project Submission Link: ** https://aka.ms/MSAAusProjectSubmission

 #### Coding Approach
-> [Project submission guidelines]
+Review the submission guidelines again here:
-To submit your work please fill in the submission form below.
-This will require you to submit GitHub links and screenshots of your completed tasks:
+- [Project submission guidelines]

 > **Project Submission Link: ** https://aka.ms/MSAAusProjectSubmission

-Please read through the criteria on the respective GitHub documentation prior to submitting to ensure you have covered off everything.
+Please read through the submission guidelines and ensured all criteria are met.

 ## 5. Deadline
 The deadline for this bootcamp is **TBA**